SubodhS-Projects/Excel-Interactive-Banking-Dashboard/README.md

 This dashboard solves the need for:

--Quick visibility of account types and usage trends
+- Quick visibility of account types and usage trends

--Identifying high- and low-risk customers
+- Identifying high- and low-risk customers

--Understanding customer transaction preferences
+- Understanding customer transaction preferences

--Drilling down into customer-level behavior
+- Drilling down into customer-level behavior

 Everything is consolidated into one Excel interface, reducing the need for complex tools or coding.